15 Exciting Things To Do In Roanoke and Virginia’s Blue Ridge Mountains

 Rocky Mount is the gateway to the Crooked Road, Virginia’s Heritage Music trail connecting visitors with southwestern Virginia’s incredibly rich musical history (333 miles from Rocky Mount to Breaks Interstate Park).

-Stay: SpringHill Suites, Roanoke
+Where to Stay in Roanoke: SpringHill Suites, Roanoke

 SpringHill Suites, Roanoke, VA